Jordan-McGhee/swolemates_v2/work-tracker.md

 ## Thu Aug 7
 To do:
 <!-- - change buttons for liking/commenting DONE -->
-- Adding loading page for profile
-- Adding workout and post items to view feed
-- Add hover card to workout for desktop version
 <!-- - Add new tables to track completed workouts DONE -->
 <!-- - update enums as well ^ DONE -->